Table of Contents

 Develop a central kitchen strategy

-Keeping your ideal location in mind, start building a solid central kitchen plan to ensure you have everything covered to create a sustainable and well-performing CPU
+Keeping your ideal location in mind, start developing a solid central kitchen plan to ensure you have everything covered to create a sustainable and well-performing CPU.

 When developing your strategy, you should consider the following questions: